-If there is no chain, you would likely be able to move quickly, if you also are not in a chain or a first-time buyer you will also be a desirable buyer to the seller as the sale could be completed quickly.
+If there is no chain, you would likely be able to move quickly, if you also are not in a chain or a First Time Buyer in Sheffield you will also be a desirable buyer to the seller as the sale could be completed quickly.
 This can provide you with an advantage, be sure to use this during your ‘negotiations’

 If your garden is important to you and you like to spend time in yours enjoying the open space, then you may wish to check how well the natural light enters your garden and whether it’s south-facing etc.